Anthony Radetic: Handcycling

 Radetic's inability to walk led to three years of depression.
 To remain active while adventure seeking, adaptive sports became a choice beginning with hand cycling but further encompassing skiing and watercraft racing.
-Entering in monthly tournaments with abled bodied competitors was the next step.
+Entering in monthly tournaments with able bodied competitors was the next step.
 Initial wins included the Costa Rica Tamarindo Marathon in 2017 where he placed first and the Chicago marathon in 2018 where he placed second.
 The extreme sports of skiing and personal watercraft racing followed.

 Skiing

 In 2010, Radetic began his journey as an alpine skier at a clinic in West Virginia using a sit-ski.
 Two years later, he was preparing for global competitions in Aspen, Colorado as a part of the U. S. Development Ski Team.
 It was in Aspen that Radetic performed a now famous back-flip.
 He currently uses a mono-ski to navigate the slopes.